Frequently asked questions about the DRGA

 Yes, you can.
 Prerequisites and recommended prelearning are below:

-To register for diploma of rural generalist anaesthesia training, applicants must:
+To register for rural generalist anaesthesia training, applicants must:

 1. Be registered for training with the RACGP or ACRRM programs and have completed at least one year of primary fellowship training (unless extenuating circumstances) OR have completed their fellowship with RACGP or ACRRM; and